It’s funny that possibly the worst stadium ever built, especially among those constructed in the last 20-30 years, would be in Toronto.

 18. Joe Louis Arena, Detroit – NHL

 The “Joe” opened its doors in 1979 and in its relatively short history had a ton of great moments.
 The Red Wings enjoyed a great quarter century run in the playoffs and the team won four Stanley Cups as building tenants.
 While construction of the building required just a $57 million investment in the late 70s, it didn’t take long for it to start breaking down.
 There were a few attempts to add luxury boxes to it, but in general it was just too old to keep up with the times.
 And once the Tigers built Comerica Park and the Lions moved into splashy new Ford Field, the Joe seemed even more antiquated in comparison.
-This fall, the team moved into the snazzy new Little Caesars Arena with the Pistons, but the jury is out yet on that building, as the basketball team has had trouble filling the seats.
+In 2017, the team moved into the snazzy new Little Caesars Arena with the Pistons, but the jury is out yet on that building, as the basketball team has had trouble filling the seats.
 Fittingly, the old barn will be demolished as part of the city’s bankruptcy repayment plans.

 17. FedEx Field, Washington – NFL